-Announced in June 2018 and scheduled to launch in Spring 2019, the UK Start Up Visa will be a new and welcome addition to current UK business visa options.
+The UK Start Up Visa is a new and welcome addition to current UK business visa options.

-The new visa is being designed to encourage more foreign entrepreneurs to come to the UK and contribute to the British economy, with particular ambitions to accelerate growth in sectors such as tech.
+The new route is aimed at non-EEA nationals looking to set up their first business in the UK.
+It is available to both graduates and non-graduates, and is hoped to encourage more foreign entrepreneurs to come to the UK and contribute to the British economy, with particular ambitions to accelerate growth in sectors such as tech.

-As with the graduate entrepreneur visa, the start up visa will require endorsement, but the list of approved endorsers is being broadened to include business sponsors, as well as universities.
+As with its predecessor Tier 1 graduate entrepreneur visa, the start up visa requires endorsement of the applicant and the business idea from an approved endorsing body, including business organisations as well as universities.

 Tier 1 Investor visa

 A Tier 1 Investor visa requires £2,000,000 or more into approved UK investments, such as government bonds, share capital or loan capital in active and trading UK registered companies.

 Investor visa holders can also work, study or engage in business activities in the UK.